pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

  This routine returns the index of the entry the FMS is flying to.

-.. py:function:: XPLMSetDisplayedFMSEntry(index):
+.. py:function:: XPLMSetDisplayedFMSEntry(index) -> None:

  This routine changes which entry the FMS is showing to the integer index specified.

-.. py:function:: XPLMSetDestinationFMSEntry(index):
+.. py:function:: XPLMSetDestinationFMSEntry(index) -> None:

  This routine changes which entry the FMS is flying the aircraft toward.